lissettdm/react-use-form/README.md

 # React Use Form

-Small Reactjs hook to manage form controls
+Small Reactjs hook to manage form controls.
+Easy to use, without extra functions that you will never use.
+Based on validations functions this hook will keep updated de form and it's controls (controls, valid, value), even if you add new controls or remove somes.

 ## Getting Started